microsoftgraph/microsoft-graph-comms-samples/.github/ISSUE_TEMPLATE/issue-with-bot-api.md

  - Version [e.g. 22]

 **Call ID**
 Provide the list call ids that encountered this issue.
+Include the time in UTC/GMT when these call have occurred.

 **Logs**
 If required, please add [logs](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/Logging.html) from the SDK.
 (Please remove any PII from the logs before uploading)